Probst1nator/LLM-Classroom/README.md

 - **Virtual Characters**: Characters engage in discussions, making learning fun and interactive.
 - **Dynamic Blackboard**: Displays generated diagrams, captions, and web-scraped images, enriching the educational experience.

+## YouTube Livestream
+Experience this project live!
+Check it out here: [24/7 Livestream on YouTube](https://www.youtube.com/channel/UCDc3yi2IjdiQ2VoVGDzeuqg).
+If the livestream is offline, you can explore my channel for previous livestreams saved as videos, showcasing the capabilities and potential of the project.

 ## Getting Started
 1. Clone the repository.
 2. Open the project in Unity.